tundish/blue_monday_78/justin_19780116_fired/desparation.rst

 [BARMAN]_

     No, I'm sorry, |HIPSTER_FIRSTNAME|.
-That's not going to run.
+That's not going to fly.

 [HIPSTER]_